MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/sales-mobile/create-contact.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-In the Dynamics 365 Sales mobile app, you can view, edit, and create contacts.<!-- Edit note: Removed most of the creation details, moved some notes below. -->
+In the Dynamics 365 Sales mobile app, you can view, edit, and create contacts.

 - [View details of a contact](#view-details-of-a-contact)